patternfly/react-component-groups/packages/module/patternfly-docs/content/extensions/component-groups/examples/LogSnippet/LogSnippet.md

 import LogSnippet from '@patternfly/react-component-groups/dist/dynamic/LogSnippet';

-A **log snippet** component provides a way to display a log snippet or code along with a message
+A **log snippet** component provides a way to display a log snippet or code along with a message.

 ## Examples

 ### Basic log snippet
+The log snippet supports several variants configurable using `variant` property for different scenarios.
+Each variant has an associated status icon and color similar to [alert component](/components/alert).

 ```js file="./LogSnippetExample.tsx"